-The Output Terminal Panel (Figure 6) is shown below.
+The Output Terminal Panel (Figure 6) shown below is located on the righthand side (left from control panel) of the generator.
 Lift up on the cover to gain access to receptacles and terminal lugs.

 Terminal legs "O" and "Ground" are considered bonded grounds.